noahware/armcall/readme.md

 # armcall

 Direct syscall library for ARM64 Windows.
 This builds stubs that directly syscall to the Windows kernel.
+It does such by extracting the immediate operand of the `svc` instruction in every ntdll exported function and dynamically allocating a stub which does `svc #imm; ret;`.
 This avoids having to call through imported DLLs which could be hooked or monitored.
 C++ standard library usage is abstracted in deps.hpp so it can be switched out with a custom implementation.
 The library is header-only and requires at least C++ version 20.

 # Building tests